 3. Tongkat Ali

 Tongkat Ali is a flowering plant, which falls under the family Simaroubaceae.
-Many claim about its effectiveness in countering sexual disorders, but there is no real evidence about its ability to boost the level of testosterone.
+Many claims about its effectiveness in countering sexual disorders, but there is no real evidence about its ability to boost the level of testosterone.

 This is a popular ingredient among athletes.
 Many consume it thinking that it has a steroid like effects.
 However, it is an absolutely false claim, as it has no ability to increase the level of testosterone.